|Project Name||Pacific Economic Management (Phase 2)|

-Supports consultants (including inputs from technical experts in particular fields related to economic policy) and ADB staff in providing policy analysis/advice as requested by Pacific developing member countries (DMCs) to improve economic monitoring and policymaking, public financial management (PFM), and capacity to design and implement reform.
-Multiple missions in these areas have been fielded to the Cook Islands, Fiji, the Republic of the Marshall Islands, the Federated States of Micronesia, Nauru, Palau, Papua New Guinea (PNG), Samoa, Solomon Islands, Timor-Leste, Tonga, and Vanuatu.
-Consultant assignments have included short-term assignments to address specific policy concerns, as well as longer placements in individual DMCs that last several months.
+Supported consultants and ADB staff in providing policy analysis/advice as requested by Pacific developing member countries (DMCs) to improve economic monitoring and policymaking, public financial management (PFM), and capacity to design and implement reform.
+Multiple missions in these areas have been fielded to 14 of the 15 Pacific DMCs (except for Niue).
+Consultant assignments have included short-term assignments to address specific policy concerns, as well as longer placements in individual DMCs lasting several months.

-Sponsors and organizes the annual Pacific Update Conferences (with ADBI, the Australian National University (ANU), and the University of the South Pacific) and PNG Update Conferences (with ANU and the University of PNG) since 2014.
-These events gather key stakeholders (i.e., government officials, development partner representatives, representatives of universities and civil society organizations) to present and discuss policy and research on priority areas in the region and in PNG.
+Sponsored and organized the annual Pacific Update Conferences (with ADBI, the Australian National University [ANU], and the University of the South Pacific) and PNG Update Conferences (with ANU and the University of PNG) from 2014 2017.
+These events gathered key stakeholders (i.e., government officials, development partner representatives, members of the academe, and civil society organizations) to present and discuss policy and research on priority areas in the region and in PNG.

-Sponsored publications by ADB staff, supported by TA consultants, on Trust Funds in the Pacific and the Fiscal Impact of Disasters in the region.
-These are expected for publication in 2017.
+Sponsored publication by ADB staff, supported by TA consultants, on the Fiscal Impact of Disasters in the region (launched April 2018).

 Sponsored commentary and reviews of other ADB publications, projects, and TAs, including the joint PARD/ADBI Pacific Opportunities publication (published in July 2015).

-Produces and disseminates twice-annual issues of the Pacific Economic Monitor, supports inputs to the Asian Development Outlook (ADO) and ADO Update, since 2014.
+Produced and disseminated twice-annual issues of the Pacific Economic Monitor, and supported inputs to the Asian Development Outlook (ADO) and ADO Update, since 2014.